Tornevall/netcurl-m3u8-fetch/README.md

 ## Testing with the bundled files

-You should take a look at the download.php file in the root path to see how it is built, build it yourself with your only bare hands - by calling the Wrappers, or do something like this:
+You should start with the download.php file in the root path and follow the method calls, to see how it is built.
+I call this "reverse engineering".
+You are however not alone.
+Netcurl comes with a documentation at [https://docs.tornevall.net/display/TORNEVALL/NETCURLv6.1](docs.tornevall.net).
+You could also build, and adapt it for your own needs, by yourself with your only bare hands as a tool - by calling the Wrappers, or do something like this:

     <?php
     require_once(__DIR__ . '/vendor/autoload.php');